 Can You Smell Rats In Your House?

-When you have a rat infestation in your home, one of the first signs is a dank, musty smell in the air.
+When you have a rat infestation in your home, one of the first signs is a dank, musty smell.

-This is because rat fur traps moisture and dirt from their environment, and this causes the rats to retain odors from places they’ve been.
-It can also lead to a disgusting smell if the rat has gotten wet or rolled in dirty liquid.
+This is because rat fur traps moisture and dirt from their environment, causing the rats to retain odors from places they’ve been.
+If the rat has gotten wet or rolled in dirty liquid, this can also lead to a disgusting smell.

 Additionally, rats urinate and leave droppings all over their nesting areas.
 The accumulation of droppings and urine eventually creates (and spreads) a repulsive odor throughout your home.